Semiotics of the Kitchen: Scenario

-Featuring Rosler as a generic cooking show host, the camera observes as she presents an array of kitchen hand utensils, many of them outdated or strange.
+Featuring Rosler as a generic cooking show host, the camera observes as she presents an array of kitchen utensils.
 After identifying them, she demonstrates unproductive, and sometimes violent, uses for each.
 It uses a largely static camera and a plain set.

 Letter by letter, Rosler navigates a culinary lexicon, using a different kitchen implement for each step along the way.
 She begins with an apron, which she ties around her waist, and, with deadpan humor, journeys through the alphabet, until the last few letters.
 For these, U, V, W, X, Y, and Z, the implements are dispensed with and Rosler's gestures and body become a signal system themselves.
 The Z replicates the mark of Zorro, a filmic reference.
 At the end of the entire work, the artist offers a shrug, somehow defusing the negative reading of the parody.
 The focus on linguistics, semiotics, and words is important, since Rosler intended the video to challenge "the familiar system of everyday kitchen meanings -- the securely understood signs of domestic industry and food production."